-- 1. At least two of the people in the centre are EAACI members - 2.
-The centre should have at least two allergy and immunology (adult and/or pediatric allergy) specialists with evidence of expertise\ in food allergy diagnosis/management - 3.
-It would be advisable to have one nurse for Food Allergy diagnostic and eventually immunotherapy procedures. - 4.
-The centres should have a Multidisciplinary approach to the patient with relevant specialists (Anesthesiology, Pharmacology, gastroenterologist, dietetian experienced in food allergy, etc.).
+- 1. At least two people from the centre should have be EAACI members - 2.
+The centre should have at least two allergy immunology specialists (adults and/or pediatrics) and/or pulmonology specialists with evidence of expertise in asthma diagnosis/management.
+It would be advisable to have a strong collaboration between allergy, immunology and pulmonology specialists - 3.
+It would be advisable to have one nurse for asthma outpatient clinic - 4.
+The centres should have a multidisciplinary approach to the patient with relevant specialists (ENT, gastroenterology, radiology, endocrinology, pulmonology, cardiology etc).
 When needed, the patients should be evaluated by this team and discussed for appropriate testing with the referring specialist

-\Food Allergy experts: All experts should have documented professional activity in management of food allergy for $\geq 5$ years.
-Manuscripts and/or congress abstracts or authorship in guidelines, in review articles, position papers, members of working groups of food hypersensitivity of national/international societies are valid as proof of expertise.
-The expert will be evaluated based on publications/abstracts and participation in food allergy related working groups in international or national societies in the past 5 years following this scoring system: 2 points for participating in guidelines, 1-4 points for publications, 1-2 for abstracts, 2 points for participating in food allergy related working groups in international or national societies.
+Asthma experts: All experts should have documented professional activity in management of asthma for ≥5 years.
+Manuscripts and/or congress abstracts or authorship in guidelines, in review articles, position papers, members of working groups of asthma of national/international societies are valid as proof of expertise.
+The expert will be evaluated based on publications/abstracts and participation in asthma related working groups in international or national societies in the past 5 years following this scoring system: 2 points for participating in guidelines, 1-4 points for publications, 1-2 for abstracts, 2 points for participating in asthma related working groups in international or national societies.
 The experts need to obtain at least 5 points in evaluation.

-- 1. Lists of the physicians, nurses and technicians working in the Food Allergy Outpatient Clinic, provided by the Hospital Administration or local departmental leadership - CV of the experts (certificates of the allergy & immunology specialist/pediatrics with expertise in allergy, list of publications, talks, projects courses and/or training in general and related to food allergies).
-A statement should also be included about providing the criteria for being considered as an expert in the field - 3.
-Workflows and documents (reports, consultation notes etc) related to multidisciplinary approaches - 4.
-List of the physicians in multidisciplinary team - 5.
+- 1. Lists of the physicians in the asthma outpatient clinic; nurses and technicians working or Outpatient Clinic provided by the Hospital Administration or local departmental leadership - 2.
+CV of the experts (certificates of the allergy & immunology specialist, pulmonology specialist, list of publications, talks, projects courses and/or training in general and related to asthma).
+A statement should also be included about providing the criteria for being considered an expert in the field - 3.
+Workflow and documents (reports, consultation notes etc) related to multidisciplinary approaches - 4.
+List of physicians in multidisciplinary team - 5.
 Patient's notes (when available) or meeting reports showing the multidisciplinary approach